azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

    - **Chart Path**: Chart path can be a path to a packaged chart or a path to an unpacked chart directory.
 If you are publishing it using CI build, you can pick the file package by clicking on file picker.
 Or simply enter $(System.DefaultWorkingDirectory)/**/*.tgz

-   For example if ‘./redis’ is specified the task will run ‘helm install ./redis’.
+   For example if ‘./redis’ is specified the task will run ‘helm upgrade ./redis’.

    - **Release Name**: Give any name to your release.
 For example **azuredevops**

    - **Arguments**: Enter the Helm command arguments and their values here.
 In the build pipeline we tagged the container image with $(Build.BuildId) and pushed it to an Azure Container Registry.

-   In the Helm chart you will parameterizes the conatiner image details like name and tag because the same Helm chart can be used for deploying to different environments.
-These values can be specified in the values.yaml file of the chart or be overridden by a user-supplied values file, which can in turn be overridden by --set parameters during helm install or helm upgrade.
+   In the Helm chart you can parameterize the container image details like name and tag because the same Helm chart can be used for deploying to different environments.
+These values can also be specified in the values.yaml file of the chart or be overridden by a user-supplied values file, which can in turn be overridden by --set parameters during helm install or helm upgrade.

    For our sample app we will pass the following:
     ```